coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. flag:: Search Output Name Only

-   This option restricts the output of search commands to identifier names;
+   This flag restricts the output of search commands to identifier names;
    turning it on causes invocations of :cmd:`Search`, :cmd:`SearchHead`, :cmd:`SearchPattern`, :cmd:`SearchRewrite` etc. to omit types from their output, printing only identifiers.